-10.5 Batch Mode
+10.4 Batch Mode

 You can download and run several stimulus files one after the other in the Batch mode.
 The first file in the list is downloaded and started directly after the download, or started manually with the software or hardware controls, or started on a trigger.
-After the first file has been run, the second file in the list is downloaded, and so on.
+After the first file has been run, the next file in the list is downloaded, and so on, until the last file in the batch list has been run.